librity/ignite_rockelivery/README.md

 ## About <a name = "about"></a>

-A restaurant management backend with Elixir and Phoenix.
+A food delivery backend made with Elixir and Phoenix.

 ## Endpoints <a name = "endpoints"></a>